About Us

 Click a marker on the map to see details about each site.

-The Big Week for the Yellow-Naped Amazon: 2022
+Second Big Week for the Yellow-Naped Amazon Parrot

-• Understand the population trends of this critically endangered parrot
+• Raise awareness about this critically endangered parrot

 Everyone can participate!